HomeMt. Horeb SchoolTeacher WebsitesMrs. Fishelman's Website › Weekly Newsletter

 Below is what we have been working on the past two weeks:

 Writing: We wrote in our journals about our weekends.
-In our Being a Writer Program. we heard the story, Red is a Dragon.
-We made a list of all the colors we knew.
+In our Being a Writer Program. we heard the story, Round is a Mooncake.
+We made a list of all the shapes we knew.
 Then I modeled writing about things that were all about the same big idea.
-I chose a color and wrote about all things that were that color (red).
-Then everyone chose a color and drew and wrote about it.
-Everyone is labeling by writing beginning and ending sound next to each object in their picture.
+I chose a shape and wrote about all things that were that shape (triangle) such as a slice of pizza, a slice of watermelon, half of a sandwich and a folded napkin.
+I had the class help me label each picture by stretching out the words and listening to the sounds they heard.
+Then everyone chose their own shape and drew and wrote about it.
+Everyone also labeled by writing beginning, middle and ending sound next to each object in their picture.
+We listened to two poems: My Crown, and I love Myself.
+We made a group chart of all the things we love about ourselves.
+The next day we wrote about one thing we love about ourselves and why.

 Heggerty Phonics- This is a ten-minute phonics drill that has the kids listening for sounds and manipulating words around.
 We listened for rhyming words, beginning sounds of words, ending sounds of words.
 We put syllables together to make new words ( sum-mer=summer).
 We also added endings to words play-ing=playing.
 We changed parts of words: if the word is suntan and we change tan to screen, we have sunscreen.